-Hereditary Coproporphyria (HCP) is a rare metabolic disorder characterized by deficiency of the enzyme coproporphyrinogen oxidase.
+Hereditary Coproporphyria (HCP) is a rare metabolic disorder characterized by deficiency of the enzyme coproporphyrinogen oxidase (CPOX).
 This enzyme deficiency results in the accumulation of toxic porphyrin precursors in the body.
-This enzyme deficiency is caused by a mutation in the CPOX gene.
+This enzyme deficiency is caused by a mutation in the CPOX gene, which is inherited as an autosomal dominant trait.
 However, the deficiency by itself is not sufficient to produce symptoms of the disease and most individuals with a CPOX gene mutation do not develop symptoms of HCP.
-Additional factors such as endocrine influences (e.g. hormonal changes), the use of certain drugs, excess alcohol consumption, infections, and fasting or dietary changes are required to trigger the appearance of symptoms.
-Some affected individuals experience acute attacks or episodes that develop over a period of days.
+Additional factors such as endocrine influences (e.g. hormonal changes), the use of certain unsafe medications, excess alcohol consumption, infections, and fasting or dietary changes are required to trigger the appearance of Porphyria symptoms.
+Some affected individuals experience acute attacks or episodes that generally develop and become more severe over a period of days.
 The course and severity of attacks is highly variable from one person to another.
-In some cases, particularly those without proper diagnosis and treatment, the disorder can cause life-threatening complications.
-The CPOX mutation is inherited as an autosomal dominant trait.
+In some cases, particularly those patients without proper diagnosis and treatment, the disorder can cause life-threatening complications.

-HCP is termed a disease with low penetrance, meaning that many genetic carriers (defined by having a CPOX mutation) never have signs or symptoms of active porphyria.
-Active disease in general requires the presence of environmental factors such as certain drugs, hormones, and dietary changes, as in AIP.
+HCP is termed a disease with low penetrance, meaning that many genetic carriers (defined by having a CPOX mutation in their DNA) never have signs or symptoms of active Porphyria.
+Active disease, in general, requires the presence of environmental factors such as certain drugs, hormones, and dietary changes, as in Acute Intermittent Porphyria (AIP).
 Lists are available of drugs that are risky for HCP genetic carriers as well as drugs that are safe.
 (Safe/Unsafe Drug List) The worst offenders are barbiturates, sulfonamide antibiotics, anti-seizure drugs, rifampin, and oral contraceptives (progesterone, in particular).
 Attacks in women may occur after ovulation and during the last part of the menstrual cycle when progesterone levels are high.
 Reduced food intake, often in an effort to lose weight, as well as infections, surgery, and stressful situations may also precipitate attacks.
 Alcohol has been implicated in some attacks.
-People with repeated attacks are at risk for developing chronic renal disease and liver cancer (hepatocellular carcinoma)
+People with repeated attacks are at risk for developing chronic renal disease and liver cancer (hepatocellular carcinoma).

 HCP is a rare disorder that can potentially affect males and females in equal numbers, although symptoms are more prevalent in females.
 The exact incidence and prevalence of HCP is unknown.